chinapedia/wikipedia.abstract.en/Page/New_Caledonia.md

 Finally 8.6% of the population reported belonging to multiple communities (mixed race) (up from 8.3% at the 2009 census), and 2.5% refused to report any community (up from 1.2% at the 2009 census).
 The question on community belonging, which had been left out of the 2004 census, was reintroduced in 2009 under a new formulation, different from the 1996 census, allowing multiple choices (mixed race) and the possibility to clarify the choice "other".[130]

-Femmes_kanak2.jpg women]] The Kanak people, part of the Melanesian group, are indigenous to New Caledonia.[131]
+women]] The Kanak people, part of the Melanesian group, are indigenous to New Caledonia.[131]
 Their social organization is traditionally based around clans, which identify as either "land" or "sea" clans, depending on their original location and the occupation of their ancestors.[132]
 According to the 2009 census, the Kanak constitute 94% of the population in the Loyalty Islands Province, 74% in the North Province and 27% in the South Province.[133]
 The Kanak tend to be of lower socio-economic status than the Europeans and other settlers.[134]

 Europeans first settled in New Caledonia when France established a penal colony on the archipelago.[135]
 Once the prisoners had completed their sentences, they were given land to settle.[136]
 According to the 2009 census, of the 71,721 Europeans in New Caledonia 32,354 were native-born, 33,551 were born in other parts of France, and 5,816 were born abroad.[137]
 The Europeans are divided into several groups: the Caldoches are usually defined as those born in New Caledonia who have ancestral ties that span back to the early French settlers.[138]
 They often settled in the rural areas of the western coast of Grande Terre, where many continue to run large cattle properties.[139]

-Rodéo_cheval.JPGs (here at the annual fair of Bourail) are part of Caldoche culture.]]
+s (here at the annual fair of Bourail) are part of Caldoche culture.]]

 Distinct from the Caldoches are those were born in New Caledonia from families that had settled more recently, and are called simply Caledonians.[140]
 The Metropolitan French-born migrants who come to New Caledonia are called _Métros_ or _Zoreilles_, indicating their origins in metropolitan France.[141]
 There is also a community of about 2,000[142] pieds noirs, descended from European settlers in France's former North African colonies;[143] some of them are prominent in anti-independence politics, including Pierre Maresca, a leader of the RPCR.[144]